Skip to content

 The proposed development includes buildings with a minimum 5-Star Green Star certification.

-It is proposed that there will be approximately 300 bicycle parking spaces on site, which is above the requirements of the Merri-bek City Council Planning Scheme and aligned with the planning proposal to reduce car reliance for residents.
-There will also be approximately 25 visitor bike spaces.
+It is proposed that there will be up to 270 bike spaces and 25 visitor bike spaces on site, which is above the requirements of the Merri-bek City Council Planning Scheme and aligned with the planning proposal to reduce car reliance for residents.

 Landscaping on site will promote urban biodiversity and reduce the heat island effect in urban areas as well as water tanks and rain gardens to facilitate the use of stormwater across the site.